ARTICLES ON PAPER MONEY

 Sure, they can take their old notes to the bank and exchange them

-for crisp new euro notes with their bland
+for crisp new euro notes with their bland designs of bridges.
+But

-designs of bridges.
-But every country has put limits on the
+every country has put limits on the amounts of cash transfers,

 The owners of piles of cash are thus changing their obsolescent

-national banknotes for currencies that will
+national banknotes for currencies that will survive the coming of

-survive the coming of the euro.
-The Swiss franc, the British
+the euro.
+The Swiss franc, the British pound and above all the

-preferred cash havens, which helps explain the surprising
+U.S. dollar are the preferred cash havens, which helps explain

-strength of these currencies on world markets.
+the surprising strength of these currencies on world markets.

 Economic logic, and the slowdown in growth, might argue that the

-dollar and the pound are far too strong
+dollar and the pound are far too strong these days against the

-these days against the European currencies.
-The need of millions
+European currencies.
+The need of millions of Europeans to launder

-of E-Day helps explain why these currencies are still so much in
+their cash ahead of E-Day helps explain why these currencies are

 There are no reliable figures, but Bank of England officials have

-made some private estimates of the private
+made some private estimates of the private cash hoards that are

-cash hoards that are being unloaded.
-They reckon that at least
+being unloaded.
+They reckon that at least 100 billion

-billion) and 200 billion French francs (another $30 billion) and
+deutschmarks (roughly $50 billion) and 200 billion French francs

-4 trillion Spanish pesetas (another $20 billion)
+(another $30 billion) and 4 trillion Spanish pesetas (another $20

-European countries alone that is equivalent to the
+countries alone that is equivalent to the GDP of Switzerland, and

-GDP of Switzerland, and is now urgently seeking a new home.
+is now urgently seeking a new home.

 These low estimates take no account of the role of traditional

 European currencies elsewhere in the world.
+All through the

-for the past two decades.
-In Russia, the Deutschmark is the
+the currency of choice for the past two decades.
+In Russia, the

-dollar's only rival.
-Throughout West Africa and
+Deutschmark is the dollar's only rival.
+Throughout West Africa

-currency.
+favored currency.

 And if those Francs and D-Marks are not converted into something

-useful within the next 100 days, they
+useful within the next 100 days, they risk becoming so much

-risk becoming so much expensive wallpaper.
+expensive wallpaper.

 So all across Europe in this summer of the global slowdown there

-are booms in property prices, in antiques
+are booms in property prices, in antiques and works of art and

-and works of art and jewels and luxury cars and fine wines, as
+jewels and luxury cars and fine wines, as people turn cash into

-converting their money into dollars and pounds and Swiss francs,
+other valuables.
+And by converting their money into dollars and

-they may be protecting their own savings
+pounds and Swiss francs, they may be protecting their own savings

 but they are having some strange effects on the currency markets.